AMC AMX III: Influences of the AMX/3 on later AMC models

 The lines of the AMX/3 influenced the design of some of AMC's later production models.
 This is especially true of the distinctive hip sweep in the rear wings.

 For the 1973 model year, AMC first introduced the three-door hatchback version of the Hornet compact model, whose rear wings quoted the hip sweep of the AMX/3 in a toned-down form.
 The rear side windows taper to a point.
-In autumn 1973, the second edition of the Matador Coupé made its debut.
+In the autumn of 1973, the second edition of the Matador Coupé debuted.
 Designed under the direction of Richard Teague, the hatchback coupe has AMX/3-inspired lines on the rear wings, which are more widely displayed than the Hornet.
-Also comparable are the rear side windows, which were also tapered in the original design, but in later years were covered by a vinyl cover on some versions.
-The US magazine Car and Driver awarded the Matador coupe in November 1973 as the best-designed car of the 1974 model year.
+Also comparable are the rear side windows, which were tapered in the original design but, in later years, were covered by a vinyl cover on some versions.
+Elements of the AMX/3 appearance were also incorporated in the completely redesigned 1974 Matador coupe.
+The U.S. magazine Car and Driver pictured the Matador coupe on the cover of the November 1973 issue and named it as the "Best Styled Car of 1974".

-Ratings
+Reception

-Although the AMX/3 did not reach the mass production stage, it is not considered a failure today.
-Many - including Richard Teague himself - consider the AMX/3 the best design Teague realised at AMC.
+Although the AMX/3 did not reach the mass production stage, it is not considered a "failure".
+Many - including Richard Teague himself - consider the AMX/3 the best design Teague realized at AMC.
 For his part, Giotto Bizzarrini believes that the AMX/3 is his best design.
 In some quarters, it has been suggested that mass production of the AMX/3 could have brought AMC many new customers and possibly saved the corporation.
-In 2017, Thomas Glatch of SportsCarMarket would say:
+In 2017, Thomas Glatch of SportsCarMarket wrote:

 "This car was a milestone.
 It was born out of a unique project that brought together some of the brightest minds in the automotive world of the late 1960s and 1970s."

 Inspirations and revivals

 The California-registered company Sciabola Inc. has been trying to develop a replica of the AMX/3 since 2007.
-The company has now produced several bodyshells directly derived from the plastic model of the AMX/3 shown in 1969.
-However, until 2019, there was a lack of funding to develop the technology.
-There is no record of any sales of the new AMX/3 bodies to date.
+The company produced several bodyshells directly derived from the plastic model of the AMX/3 shown in 1969.
+However, more funding was needed to develop the technology.
+There is no record of any sales of the new AMX/3 bodies.

 Richard Teague's son Jeff, who is also an industrial designer and has worked for Ford, among others, designed the AMX/4 concept car and in 2010, the AMX/5.
 Both vehicles are intended as homages to the AMX/3 and are said to be an evolution of its design concept.
-In both cases, a plastic model was built; however, series production was not intended.
+A plastic model was built; however, series production was not intended.